-The reel position switches perform the following functions, depending on CDM programming, and which header is attached:
+The reel position switches perform the following functions depending on CDM programming and on which header is attached:

-- Double Windrow Attachment (DWA) Position on Draper and Auger Headers.
-See Section 6.4.7 - Reel Fore-Aft Position and Height on Draper Headers.
+- DWA Position on Draper and Auger Headers.
+See Section 6.4.7 - Reel Fore/Aft Position and Height on Draper Headers.
 See Sections 6.5.4 and 6.5.5. - Grass Seed Drum Position on Rotary Headers.
-See Section 6.7.4. - Center-link Assist Cylinder.
+See Section 6.7.4. - Center Link Assist Cylinder.
 See Sections 6.5.1, 6.6.1, or 6.7.1.

-Refer to the specific Header section in this instructional manual for detailed switch operating modes.
+Refer to the specific header section in this manual for detailed switch operating modes.